Ajmal30/lexy/README.md

 ## :bookmark_tabs: Documentation

-First, make sure you have [bat](https://github.com/sharkdp/bat) installed.
-Lexy requires it for syntax highlighting.
+First, make sure you have [bat](https://github.com/sharkdp/bat) and [fzf](https://github.com/junegunn/fzf) installed.
+Lexy requires it for syntax highlighting and searching.

 You can use the command `lexy --help` to see all available options.